 Amigurumi Creatures

 Why not crochet a set of amigurumi creatures?
 Each one can represent a different month or season.
 I’ve made a colorful family of them, and they never fail to bring smiles.
+These little figures are just one of many cute crochet ideas you can make for your home.

 Temperature Dress